-Substance use and abuse, with its associated health consequences, is a major public health problem.
+Substance use and misuse, with its associated health consequences, is a major public health problem.
 Substance use disorders (SUDs) include dependencies on alcohol, illicit and prescription drugs, and nicotine.
 SUDs have substantial negative consequences on Veterans' mental and physical health, work performance, housing status, and social function.

-According to the Centers for Disease Control and Prevention (CDC), SUDs represent the leading cause of death in the United States.
 Excessive alcohol use alone leads to about 88,000 premature deaths each year.

 In service members and Veterans, SUD commonly co-occurs with and complicates other conditions or issues.
 These conditions or issues may be health-related, such as other mental health conditions.
 They may also be societal, such as homelessness, criminal justice involvement, or unemployment.